0xTas/0xidiz3r/README.md

 Then, a script named "obfuscated.bat" will be created in the current directory.<br>

 The contents of .\obfuscated.bat is functionally equivalent to your source command/script.

+Then, the program will ask you for a path to an obfuscated script.
+It will attempt to deobfuscate it and dump the output to .\deobfuscated.bat.